Change the Look of a Light Fixture with Paint and Etched Glass

-My first trip there was about two months ago when Matt and I first started working on the Rebel house.
-I remember walking in the door and hearing the angels sing!
+On my first trip there, I remember walking in the door and hearing the angels sing!
 OH.
 MY.
 GOSH!!
 It was like a DIYer’s toy store!
 They have everything – doors (sorted according to size and type), windows, lumber, hinges, handles, toilets, light fixtures, furniture, etc. It is fabulous!!

 I have made tons of purchases there since and am on a first-name basis with the rock stars that work there.
 I am also excited about participating in ReStore & After, a local event benefiting Habitat for Humanity of Pulaski County (Arkansas) which auctions items donated to the ReStore that have been up-cycled by local artists.
 As I finish each project I have committed to donating, I will publish a full tutorial on each one so stay tuned!

-So anyway, one of my fabulous ReStore projects is a light fixture makeover for the Rebel house.
+So anyway, one of my fabulous ReStore projects is a light fixture makeover.
 This cute little fixture was very simple – brass with plain glass.
 It was a blank canvas practically begging to be made over.
 (Of course, I did not take a “before” photo of it fully assembled… Sorry!)

 I started by disassembling the fixture.
 I removed the glass and taped off the sockets.

 I used my favorite primer by Rust-Oleum, Rusty Metal Primer, and primed all of the metal parts.
 I then spray painted the fixture using Metallic Charcoal spray paint by Rust-Oleum, of course!

 While I waited for the spray paint to fully dry, I cut a stencil out of vinyl with my Silhouette Cameo.
 I applied the stencil in reverse on the back side of the glass, and used etching cream to etch the design.
 I chose the back side of the glass because it was totally flat where the “right” side had a bevel on the edge of the glass.